RapidOCR/RapidOCR/README.md

 # RapidOCR

-We were moved to [RapidOCR(https://github.com/RapidAI/RapidOCR)
+We have moved to [RapidOCR(https://github.com/RapidAI/RapidOCR)